robotron2084/animation-retargeting/README.md

     * `Replace` - Rename the property to the `To Path`'s name.
     * `Delete` - Delete this property.

 Once you have input your clips and mappings, then press the `Retarget` button, and the tool will iterate over your animation clips and update them.
 And that's it!
+A log of all properties modified, and all properties not found, will be put displayed in the Console.

 ## Retargeting Presets
   You can create as many retargeting presets as you need and drag them into the interface to use them.
 To create more presets create a new `Animation Retargeting Data` from the `Create` menu.